ClementMadiot/YouTube-clone_react/README.md

 @mui/icons-material includes the 2,100+ official Material Icons converted to SvgIcon components.
 It depends on @mui/material, which requires Emotion packages.

 - [TailwindCSS](https://tailwindcss.com/docs/installation)
+CSS is a valuable tool for developers who want to build modern, responsive, and visually appealing websites without sacrificing development speed.

 ## <br /> <a name="launch-app">🚀 Launch App</a>